Stanley131/Intelligence/ML/intro.md

     - the arrival of an event is independt of the event.
     - e^(-u) * mean ^x / x!
     - mean = variance
+### Ginie index vs Entropy
+  - Decision tree algorithms use information gain to split a node.
+Gini index or entropy is the criterion for calculating information gain.
+  -